-Will I be tested for flu and COVID?
+Will I be tested for flu and COVID-19?

-What happens if I have to go in the hospital?
+What happens if I have to go to the hospital?

-“We see a bit of a surge associated with flu every year in winter,” Dr. Nicholas says, “but this is what we do.
+“We typically see a bit of a surge associated with flu in winter,” Dr. Nicholas says, “but this is what we do.
 We know how to take care of very critically ill patients.

-“The good news with COVID is that now we know a lot more now than we did six months ago.
-We know there are some treatments that may shorten the course of COVID, and we know what we need to do right away.”
+“The good news with COVID is that we have treatments that may shorten the course of COVID, and we know what we need to do right away.”

-Learn about the steps Einstein has taken to protect patient safety during the COVID outbreak.
+Learn about the steps Einstein has taken to protect patient safety during the COVID-19 outbreak.